 Under WC Parking Regulations, all students, regardless of whether they live on-campus or off-campus, must register their vehicle and obtain a WC parking permit within three (3) days of returning to campus.
 Proof of registration is required when registering a vehicle with the Department of Public Safety.
 In the event that a student brings a vehicle to campus at some other time, the student is required to register it with Public Safety within three (3) class days.
-The cost to register a vehicle for the 2014-2015 school year is $70.00.
+The cost to register a vehicle for the 2014-2015 school year is $70.00, which will be billed to your student account.
 Student vehicle registration stickers are valid for one academic year only, from the beginning of the Fall Semester to the end of the Spring Semester; consequently, all vehicles must be re-registered each year.

 All vehicles are required to park within lined parking spaces.
 All student parking spaces are lined but not marked reserved.
 All students are free to use the Faculty/Staff spaces before 8:00 am and after 3:00 pm on scheduled class days and all day on weekends and holidays.
 This does not include the Faculty/Staff spaces behind Health Services, which are off limits at all times to anyone other than Health Services staff members.

 The lack of a convenient parking space is NOT a valid excuse for violating parking regulations.
 Vehicles are considered parked when left unattended, with or without flashers on.
 If a registered vehicle is loaned to another person and a traffic citation is issued, the registered owner is responsible for payment.

 Any students exchanging their Washington College registration permits are subject to having their on-campus parking privileges suspended.